|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On January 30, 1942 the civilian registration was canceled and this Trimotor was impressed into military service under requisition 9024.
 Assigned to the Royal Australian Air Force (RAAF) as G 31 Trimotor serial number A44-1.
 Assigned to No. 34 Squadron.

 On October 19, 1942 used by No. 36 Squadron piloted by F/O James L. D. C. Whiteman with co-pilot P/O Peter Lavarack on a flight to Darwin Airfield to deliver refrigerators and was loaded with wounded as passengers for the return flight to Victoria.
 While returning, one engine had a valve drop and landed at Cootamundra Airfield as a precaution and was checked over by RAAF engineers.
 Afterwards, flown to Laverton Airfield for engine repairs that were completed by the end of the month.

-On October 31, 1942, pilot P/O Peter Lavarack took off from Laverton Airfield on a test flight.
-Only two engines developed full power.
-Aircraft crashed, continued off the strip and collided with the visiting Air Minister Arthur S Drakeford's automobile, destroying the vehicle and this trimotor was damaged beyond damaged.
+On October 31, 1942 took off from Laverton Airfield piloted by P/O Peter Lavarack on a test flight.
+During the take off, only two engines developed full power and this aircraft ran off the runway and collided with the parked automobile used by visiting Air Minister Arthur S. Drakeford, destroying the card and the Trimotor was damaged beyond repair.

 Thanks to Bruce Hoy and Luke Ruffato for additional information